Cerebral cortex: Layer II

 Layer II, the external granular layer, contains small pyramidal neurons and numerous stellate neurons.

 Layer III

-Layer III, the external pyramidal layer, contains predominantly small and medium-size pyramidal neurons, as well as non-pyramidal neurons with vertically oriented intracortical axons; layers I through III are the main target of interhemispheric corticocortical afferents, and layer III is the principal source of corticocortical efferents.
+Layer III, the external pyramidal layer, contains predominantly small and medium-size pyramidal neurons, as well as non-pyramidal neurons with vertically oriented intracortical axons; layers I through III are the main target of commissural corticocortical afferents, and layer III is the principal source of corticocortical efferents.

 Layer IV

 Layer IV, the internal granular layer, contains different types of stellate and pyramidal cells, and is the main target of thalamocortical afferents from thalamus type C neurons (core-type) as well as intra-hemispheric corticocortical afferents.
 The layers above layer IV are also referred to as supragranular layers (layers I-III), whereas the layers below are referred to as infragranular layers (layers V and VI).
+African elephants, cetaceans, and hippopotamus do not have a layer IV with axons which would terminate there going instead to the inner part of layer III.

 Layer V

 Layer V, the internal pyramidal layer, contains large pyramidal neurons.
 Axons from these leave the cortex and connect with subcortical structures including the basal ganglia.
 In the primary motor cortex of the frontal lobe, layer V contains giant pyramidal cells called Betz cells, whose axons travel through the internal capsule, the brain stem, and the spinal cord forming the corticospinal tract, which is the main pathway for voluntary motor control.